maximilianorandy/cse15l-lab-reports/lab-report-2-week-1.md

 So to set up an "SSH Key" you need to then run the command `ssh-keygen` and then that will give you a file called a public key and a private key which you will then store into two seperate places.
 You will need to store the purblic key into the .ssh directoy.

 ## Optimizing Remote Running
+To do this you will need to write the regular log in and then at the end instead of pressing enter you will write in quotation marks.
+The command you want to run in the remote server will then run once you press enter, it will run because you are sending a message from the client to the server.